chhuang-one/sqxclib/doc/Sqdb.md

 # SqdbConfig

-SqdbConfig is setting of SQL product
+SqdbConfig is setting of Database product.

 ```c
 struct SqdbConfig